“Invert, always invert.”

 Let’s take a look at some examples.

 Say you want to create more innovation at your organization.
 Thinking forward, you’d think about all of the things you could do to foster innovation.
-If you look at the problem backwards, you’d think about all the things you could do to create less innovation.
+If you look at the problem backwards, however, you’d think about all the things you could do that would discourage innovation.
 Ideally, you’d avoid those things.
 Sounds simple right?
 I bet your organization does some of those ‘stupid’ things today.

 Another example, rather than think about what makes a good life, you can think about what prescriptions would ensure misery.